MatthewUng/matthewung.github.io/_posts/2020-12-06-making-the-right-play.md

 ## It's just Expectation!
 Those attuned to the underlying mechanisms of poker may remark:
 "Of course you call with pocket aces, it's the option that maximizes your expectation".
-For contrived games like poker, this is correct, but for many real-life decisions it is not always this simple.
+For contrived games like poker, this is correct, but for many real-life decisions, this is too simplistic.
 Besides expectation, real-world examples may need to account for other probalistic qualities such as variance.
 A game of poker may allow you to buy-back in multiple times if you get wiped, but the real world may not be so friendly.